 compromise to make it happen.
 He agreed to forgo the interest accrued

-by money in the highway trust fund -- a move that Rep. John Lewis
+by money in the highway trust fund — a move that Rep. John Lewis

-(D-GA) recently proposed to undo -- and assume a balance of $8 billion in the nation’s transportation spending account.
+(D-GA) recently proposed to undo — and assume a balance of $8 billion in the nation’s transportation spending account.
 In Shuster’s words:

 minority member, viewed the deal as a transfer of $29 billion in

 But not everyone in Congress agreed.
 Last year, Republicans on the Senate Budget Committee dismissed Shuster’s version of events as "colorful" and "invented," asserting that only $8 billion in actual transportation money was given up.

 let’s assume for a moment that the House transportation committee’s

 math is correct.
 Oberstar’s contention that the Treasury owes the